 Black Walnut contains natural tannins that kill parasites, yeast and fungus.
 Similarly, it is well known in the horticultural world as a danger to other plants.

 Other benefits of Black Walnut are in attacking worms and yeast infections.
 It may also help with lowering blood pressure, thyroid problems, diarrhea, sore throats and asthma.

 For Candida, the best form of Black Walnut to take is the husk (or hull).
 The nut is harvested when green and then soaked to remove the husk.
 It is then soaked and the extract removed.
 It is as an extract that Black Walnut is most effective.

 Black Walnut extract is usually sold as a tincture, or alcoholic solution.
-Don’t worry about the alcoholic effect – it is used in such small quantities that this effect is minimal.
+Don’t worry too much about the alcohol – it is used in such small quantities that its effect is minimal.

 Those who have existing liver or kidney conditions should be careful with Black Walnut as it may irritate these organs.
 Pregnant or breastfeeding women should also avoid taking it, as should those with gastrointestinal conditions other than Candida.

 No side effects have been reported in humans taking Black Walnut.
 It does however contain high levels of tannins, chemicals that have previously been associated with damage to the liver and kidneys.

 For lots more information on how to choose between antifungals like caprylic acid, black walnut, and garlic, take a look at my Ultimate Candida Diet treatment plan.